Mediatek-Cloud/MCS/key_concept/README.md

 ## Management Phase

-Once the development of your product is complete and you wish to start pre-commercial testing, you can release your product.
+Once the development of your product is complete and you wish to start pre-commercial testing, you can migrate your product to the Management Phase.
 Once released, you can create release devices for the product, considered as you have completed and tested you prototype phased into mass production of the product.
 The management phase is the management of the mass produced devices.
 Starting from creating each individual devices a placeholder for data interactions.
 The first step to so create a placeholder for each device for their initial "registration" step.
 The management of the devices from developer's perspective is under the Management workbench.
 ### Product Release

 After a final product is developed and be tested using the test devices, the developer can release the product for deployment which transfer the product from the development state to the release state.
 After release, the end user is able to create devices out of this released product in the **Management** workbench.
-(What happens to the devices defined in the development stage?)

 ### Batch Create with Key